28 South First Avenue Mount Vernon, New York 10550 (914) 668-1840

-The Mount Vernon Public Library was chartered by the State of New York in March, 1896.
-Andrew Carnegie, the retired steel tycoon and benefactor of libraries, donated $50,000 in 1904 that allowed for the building to be constructed on its present site.
-The library, a neoclassical Revival style building, was designed by Edward L. Tilton, a noted architect in the design of libraries.
+1904 - Present The Mount Vernon Public Library was chartered by the State of New York in March, 1896.
+Andrew Carnegie, the retired steel tycoon and benefactor of libraries, donated $50,000 in 1904 for the construction of the building.
+The library, a neoclassical revival style building, was designed by Edward L. Tilton, a noted architect in the design of libraries.

 The Westchester Women's Club played a strong advocacy role in the establishment of the Children's Department.
 New additions were made to the Library in 1909 and 1925.
 The first was financed by another Carnegie gift of $20,000, and the second by a school bond issue of $125,000.

 In 1929, another school bond issue of $125,000 was voted to purchase adjacent property to provide room for expansion.
 In the late 1930's a building program was undertaken that shaped the Library as we know it today.
 Ground was broken in 1937 for the third addition to the building, a new South wing.
 Work was completed in 1938.